google/ExoPlayer/ad-insertion.md

 info' link and a skip button, if applicable).

 Since advertisers expect a consistent experience across apps, the IMA SDK does not allow customization of the views that it shows while an ad is playing.
+It is therefore not possible to remove or reposition the skip button, change the fonts, or make other customizations to the visual appearance of these views.
 {:.info}

 The IMA SDK may report whether ads are obscured by application provided views